 In 1931, he made his first documentary, also a silent film, titled “Labour on the Douro River”.

-After making several other documentaries, Oliveira made his first fiction film “Aniki-Bobo” in 1942, which focused on the tough lives of children in a poor district of Porto.
+After making several other documentaries, he made his first fiction film “Aniki-Bobo” in 1942, which focused on the tough lives of children in a poor district of Porto.

 The film was a powerful social critique, and would only receive acclaim several years later.

-Restrictions under Antonio Salazar’s three-decade dictatorship until the late 1960s and a lack of infrastructure in Portugal kept Oliveira away from filmmaking until 1963, when he made his second feature, “The Rite of Spring”.
+Restrictions under Antonio Salazar’s dictatorsip and a lack of infrastructure in Portugal kept Oliveira away from filmmaking until 1963, when he made his second feature, “The Rite of Spring”.

 He then shot a tetralogy of failed love stories, kicking off with “Doomed Love” in 1979.